Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder: Abstract

 \section{Abstract}

 Rosenzweig-Porter (RP) model has garnered much attention in the last decade, as it is a simple analytically tractable model showing both ergodic--nonergodic extended and Anderson localization transitions.
 Thus, it is a good toy model to understand the Hilbert-space structure of many body localization phenomenon.
-In our study, we present analytical evidence, supported by exact numerical computations, that demonstrates the controllable tuning of the phase diagram in the RP model by employing on-site potentials with a non-trivial fractal dimension instead of the conventional random disorder.
-We demonstrate that doing so extends the fractal phase and creates unusual dependence of fractal dimensions of the eigenfunctions.
-Furthermore, we study the fate of level statistics in such a system and analyze the return probability of a wave packet localized at a single site to provide a dynamical test-bed for our theory.
+In our study, we present analytical evidence, supported by exact numerics, that demonstrates the controllable tuning of the phase diagram in the RP model by employing on-site potentials with a non-trivial fractal dimension instead of the conventional random disorder.
+We demonstrate that \imk{such disorder} extends the fractal phase and creates unusual dependence of fractal dimensions of the eigenfunctions. \imk{Furthermore, we study the fate of level statistics in such a system to understand how these changes are reflected in the eigenvalue statistics.}